 Our Story

-Ovis Mountain is a family-owned and operated company out of Palmer, Alaska, dedicated to producing the highest-quality, Made in America backpacks for backcountry hunters.
-Founded by Sam Jeffries, an experienced mechanical, aerospace, and field engineer with decades of solo backcountry hunting experience.
+Ovis Mountain is a family-owned and operated company out of Palmer, Alaska, dedicated to producing the highest-quality backpacks for hunters, 100% Made in America.

-Sam Jeffries – is a mechanical-aerospace and field engineer as well as an avid hunter.
-As an aerospace engineer, he worked in R&D on the cutting edge of the aerospace industry with organizations like NASA, FAA, DoD and some of the top research institutes in the world.
+Sam Jeffries – is an experienced engineer as well as a life long avid hunter.
+As an aerospace engineer, he worked in R&D on the cutting edge of the aerospace industry with organizations like NASA, FAA, and the DoD.
 Some of the projects he has led include state of the art aerial sensors for wildlife detection and population surveys, aerial UAV gas leak detection for the Alaska Pipeline, aerial oil spill response and mapping for Kodiak Island’s critical habitat, along with a multitude of other projects.

 He spent years working at one of Alaska's premier rocket launch research facilities, specializing in winter launch pad prep in Alaska's bitter cold interior and recovering rockets after being launched to the most remote parts of Northern Alaska.